vintagepc/MK404/index.md

 ## Timelapse

-This is a timelapse video I took of a 5-colour MMU virtual print.
+This is a time-lapse video I took of a 5-colour MMU virtual print.
 Note this is an older build so it is still using the older style line visualization for the print.
 Total simulation time was about 12 hours:

 {% include vimeo.html id=459446678 %}